trustoverip/spec-up-t-website/docs/admins-guide.md

 It can take some time, and you should see multiple lines of output during installation.

-When the prompt is visible again, you should now have a directory called `node_modules`.
+When the prompt is visible again, you should now have a basic Spec-Up-T install:

-You now have a `Spec-Up-T` install.
+- a `specs.json` file
+- a `spec/` directory with a sample markdown files
+- a `node_modules` directory, a `package.json` file and a `package-lock.json` file (these three elements belong to the `npm` system)

+What you don't have yet is the following:

+- a `docs` directory with a sample index.html file

+How to do this, go to the [General Instructions](general-guide.md).

 ### More info